- Arashiyama district in Kyoto, whose colours change according to the season

 The party will then pass through the undersea Kannon Pedestrian Tunnel, walking from the island of Honshu to Kyushu, to reach the Mojiko retro district, which once prospered as an international trading port, and which is now a pretty sightseeing spot.

-Meal Breakfast Lunch Dinner Accommodation RIHGA Royal Hotel Kokura or Hotel New Otani Hakata
+Meal Breakfast Lunch Dinner Hotel RIHGA Royal Hotel Kokura or Hotel New Otani Hakata

 DAY 8｜OITA & KUMAMOTO PREFECTURE